How to get a building permit (građevinska dozvola) in Croatia: Guide for 2023

 To apply for a building permit, you must obtain mandatory documentation from the state.
 Certain documents are required in all building scenarios, while others are required only in certain cases.

-Below is a list of all possible documentation that you might need to enclose:
+Below is the possible documentation you might need:

 - Main project plan – 3 copies